DJ-MrJay/Money-Matters/README.md

 ```
 ### Database Setup

-- Navigate to `config/database.yml` and edit the username and password with your PostgreSQL credentials (line 21 and 22)
+1. Navigate to `config/database.yml` and edit the username and password with your PostgreSQL credentials (line 21 and 22)

-- Run the following command:
+2. Run the following command
 ```
 rails db:create db:migrate
 ```

 ### Usage

-To run the App type the following command in your terminal:
+Run the application

 ```
 rails server
 ```

+Open your browser and go to http://localhost:3000

 ### Run tests

-- To check for linter errors, type the following command:
+To check for linter errors

 ```
 rubocop
 ```

-- To run RSpec tests, type the following command:
+To run RSpec tests

 ```
 rspec spec/<directory>/<file>